 Just check out this knee osteoarthritis case study.
 At the time of her initial treatment, this 71-year-old patient was reporting 5/10 pain levels for even basic daily activities like walking.
-By the end of her treatment regimen with the AlterG Anti-Gravity Treadmill, this patient was nearly pain-free and able to return to one of her life’s passions: hiking.
+By the end of her treatment regimen with AlterG Anti-Gravity Treadmill technology, this patient was nearly pain-free and able to return to one of her life’s passions: hiking.

 Chronic conditions and severe injuries often require more than traditional physical therapy protocols.
 For patients suffering from knee osteoarthritis, unweighting therapy is a great place to start.